State needs to build ‘tens of thousands’ of apartments

 The State needs to build “tens of thousands” of apartments to resolve the current housing crisis, Minister for Housing Eoghan Murphy has said.

-The key to unlocking infrastructural bottlenecks in transport and housing was “compact growth”, he said.
+He said the key to unlocking infrastructural bottlenecks in transport and housing was “compact growth”.

 In cities, this means building up rather than out, Mr Murphy told the National Construction Summit in Dublin.

-“We know that how we have built in the past - predominantly three-bed semi detached homes, sprawling around our cities, around our villages and towns hasn’t worked for the country,” he said.
+“We know that how we have built in the past - predominantly three-bed semi detached homes, sprawling around our cities, around our villages and towns hasn’t worked for the country.”

 One way the State can achieve more compact growth is by building apartments, he said.

-New rules, which come into force in July, will allow for higher apartment blocks with fewer windows in cities across the State.
+Mr Murphy will introduce new planning guidelines in July, which will allow for higher apartment blocks with fewer windows in a bid to promote higher density building in cities.

 Built-to-rent